 - The run included 19 Twenty with about 80, Dan Walsh (UK) with 70+, Faith i Branko (UK/EUR) 90, Flats and Sharps (UK) 79 and ended with The Paul McKenna Band (SCO) on June 1st 2018 who got 80+ along

 - The Ten Strings And A Goatskin audience was 128+ 15 children and they took home $1900 from ticket sales

-As a result for future winters (June/July/early August) our plans will be to run less concerts and by preference go with artists who can do a weekend afternoon show, when it’s warmer in the hall and people will be more likely to come out.
+Historically audience numbers drop significantly for winter, probably because it’s cold and dark and people are more reluctant to come out.
+As a result for winters (June/July/early August) our plans will be by preference to go with artists who can do a weekend afternoon show, when it’s warmer in the hall and people will be more likely to come out.

 Audience Make Up